top of page

 By Braxton Stewart, SP'24, Manchester University

-Time as an intern will fly by.
-Rather you are in the student teacher program, social work program, or the internship program you will blink and it will be the last month of your time here.
+Time in your internship will fly by.
+Regardless if you're in the student teaching program, social work program, or the internship program, you will blink and it will be the last month of your time here.
 Internships are a great way to network and to get to know people.
-You get to do what you love to do, rather that is teach, write, help others, or code websites.
+You get to do what you love to do, whether that is teach, write, help others, or code websites.
 The time you spend here will be valuable do not take for granted.

-Over the course of my time as an intern I have learned a plethora of valuable skills.
-Often over the course of the program I joked that my editor, Kara Wilson has turned me into a monster when it comes to the looking at documents.
+Over the course of my time as an intern, I have learned and refined a plethora of valuable skills.
+Throughout my program, I joked that my editor, Kara Wilson, has made me fiercely focused when it comes to the looking at documents.
 No matter the document I saw or wrote on the font had to be a serif font (preferably Garamond) rather than a sans serif font.
 Margins are to be set to .75 on all sides with a .3 first line indent.
 Lines are also to be set to justified with mirror margins.
 No double spacing.
 Section breaks are also a must especially when moving on to the next chapter in a book that is being written.
 The use of headings is also mandatory.
 Learning how to format and edit books has probably become the most useful tool for my future as an author.
 Some of the work I’ve done on the chapters my editor provided I breezed through easily.
 Others I struggled, which is okay.
 It is okay to struggle with different parts of your internship, all that matters is that you try.
 I may not have been super acquainted with the topics I was provided such as the history of the Catholic church in Texas through two chapters of the book Faith and Preserve and a chapter of a middle-grade book called The Canning Cellar Secret.
 I am not as acquainted to middle-grade now as I was back in grade school.
 Something I would have never reached for is a history book to read during my free time.
 However, becoming familiar with these types of works is useful as it gives me a sense of the type of editor I am.

 Over the course of the program, I have become more acquainted with aspects of copy editing and writing more academic materials.
 With copy editing I hope to transfer those skills into a career in publishing and other aspects of writing.